senthilsweb/zypress/content/blog/2021-10-08-zypress-server-in-golang.md

 ---
-title: Open sourced multipurpose Go API Server can be deployed 100% free in netlify
+title: Open sourced new Go API Server which can be deployed 100% free in Netlify
 path:
 date: 2021-10-31
 status: published